markusfalk/git-workflow/README.md

 Yet another branching strategy.

 I am using this with a centralized git workflow.
-Would be interesting to see how people use this with forking workflow?!

 ```
            +------+